kmkr/splendid-nudibranch/content.md

 Title	Garden Eels
 Tags	eel philippines 2013 dauin
 Latin	?
-Desc	Sometimes mistaken for swaying seagrass, these small eels can live in colonies of over thousand individuals where each one lives in its own burrow in the sand which it rarely leave.
+Desc	Sometimes mistaken for swaying seagrass, these small eels live in colonies that can reach over thousand individuals.
+Each eel has its own burrow in the sand which it rarely leaves.

 DSC00792.jpg